Traveling to Chicago with only one day to explore? It can be hard to decide what to do with such limited time in your schedule.

 Stop #1: Hop-On Hop-Off Big Bus Sightseeing Tour

 Best part?
-You’ll be able to hop on and off at any of the stops along the way (including your next stop).
+You’ll be able to hop on and off at any of the stops along the way to help make your trip as customized as possible.
 Popular stops along the route include:

 - Art Institute